CGI Influencers — The Instagram Trend You Might Not Know About

 Human influencers have one thing over their CGI counterparts, however.
 They can be more compelling precisely because they do have flaws, which make them more endearing than a computer-generated persona.
 Most people identify more with someone who’s being vulnerable, whether they’re going through a public scandal, opening up about a difficult situation, or just complaining about a bad hair day.
 And although the social media accounts of real people are still highly curated, being your authentic self online is becoming increasingly popular.

 While this new wave of influencers can mimic life’s “messiness” by complaining about a rough breakup or getting emotional about being hacked, it’s just not the same as a real person going through real-life experiences.

 Talking about CGI Instagram accounts is a great way to teach your kid that not everything you see online is exactly what it looks like.
 Someone’s “highlight reel” on VSCO isn’t necessarily representative of their actual life.
 An adult can pretend to be a child online in an attempt to build an inappropriate relationship.
 A viral video of a public figure saying something shocking might simply be a “deep fake.”
 An Instagram star isn’t always who they seem to be — that perfectly curated feed might just be the result of hours of work on a computer.

 Conversations about CGI influencers and putting in place good digital habits are key parts of your child’s developing relationship with technology.
 It’s also important to help keep them safe online by monitoring their online activity.
-Bark monitors for potential issues on more than 24 social media platforms, as well as texts, chat, email, and YouTube.
-Sign up today for a free, one-week trial of our award-winning monitoring service.
+Bark monitors for potential issues on more than 24 social media platforms, as well as texts, chat, email, and YouTube. for a free, one-week trial of our award-winning monitoring service.